15.2.1 Progress Towards Sustainable Forest Management

 Data is accurate as of October 31, 2018.

-15.2.1 Progress Towards Sustainable Forest Management Sustainable Development Goals
+15.2.1 Progress Towards Sustainable Forest Management in the Sustainable Development Goals

 15. Sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss